 Miami building collapse – latest: Death toll rises to 11 as search stretches on for survivors

-More than 150 people remain missing after the Champlain Towers South tower disaster early on Thursday morning.
+More than 150 people remain missing after the Champlain Towers South tower disaster early on Thursday morning, while 136 are accounted for.

 Search and rescue workers are still trying to locate these missing people, and huge pieces of rubble from the 12-storey Champlain Towers South building were removed Sunday morning to assist with that search.